-As a parent of a Pacific student, you are now part of the Boxer community.
+As a supporter of a Pacific student, you are now part of the Boxer community.

 We want your child to thrive at Pacific throughout his or her college career.
 We also want parents and family members to have equally healthy transitions during the collegiate journey.